webix-hub/docs/data/datatable/loading_data.md

 There are two main ways of loading data in DataTable:

-1. To define datasource in the object constructor;
+1. To define data source in the object constructor;
 2. To use api/link/ui.datatable_parse.md or api/link/ui.datatable_load.md method.

 Both ways lead to one and the same result and don't have any specificity.